By Alex Morgan, Senior AI Tools Analyst

 4. Agility Robotics’ Cassie

 Agility Robotics, known for its Cassie bipedal robot, also relies on conventional charging methods.
 The inability to quickly recharge diminishes operational time in environments where speed is crucial, such as delivery or healthcare.
 If Agility were to pursue wireless charging, they could align with industry forecasts suggesting a 46% increase in robotic functionalities by 2025, as per the International Federation of Robotics.
+This parallels advancements seen at companies leveraging AI technologies like Mozilla Fixes 271 Bugs in Firefox Using AI—What This Means for Future Browsers.

 Common Mistakes and What to Avoid